Safe Reinforcement Learning Using Black-Box Reachability Analysis: Preliminaries and Problem Formulation

 To enable safety guarantees, we leverage the notion of failsafe maneuvers from mobile robotics \cite{kousik2020bridging,magdici2016fail}. \begin{assumption} We assume the dynamics $\dyn$ are invariant to translation in position, and the robot can brake to a stop in $\nbrk \in \N$ time steps and stay stopped indefinitely.
 That is, there exists $\action\brk \in \actionspace$ such that, if the robot is stopped at state $\vcstate_k$, and if $\vcstate_{k+1} = \dyn(\vcstate_k,\action\brk)$, then $\vcstate_{k+1} = \vcstate_k$. \end{assumption} Note, many real robots have a braking safety controller available, similar to the notion of an invariant set \cite{LewEtAl2021,conf:modelBasedReachRL}.
+Also, failsafe maneuvers exist even when a robot cannot remain stationary, such loiter circles for aircraft \cite{fridovich2019safely,althoff2015online}.

 We require that process noise obeys the following assumption for numerical tractability and robustness guarantees.